 It is notable that the 800D has a microphone port, which is missing on the E-M10.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 800D and the E-M10 have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the E-M10 have been discontinued, but can regularly be found used on ebay.
 The E-M10 was replaced by the Olympus E-M10 II, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 800D Manual (free pdf) or the online Olympus E-M10 Manual.
+Further information on the features and operation of the 800D and E-M10 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Olympus E-M10 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 800D or the Olympus E-M10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.